gfeiden/MagneticFieldEvolutionVR/prop/outline.md

 ## Preliminary Results
   - Feiden (2016, submitted).
 Identification of magnetic fields as culprit for age discrepancies.
-  - Pilot study for the Sun.
-  - Pilot study for a low-mass star. [?]
+  - Pilot study for the Sun (and low-mass star?).
   - Feiden & Christophe (in preparation).
 Parametrized model of starspots.
   - Stars characterized for CALYPSO.